-For the following lower bound, we need to exclude pairs $(\sigma,\rho)$ where the problem is trivially solvable: we say that $(\sigma,\rho)$ is \emph{non-trivial} if $\rho\neq \{0\}$, and $(\sigma,\rho)\neq (\{0,1,\ldots\},\{0,1,\ldots\})$.
+For the following lower bound, pairs $(\sigma,\rho)$ where the problem is trivially solvable need to be excluded.
+A pair $(\sigma,\rho)$ is \emph{non-trivial} if $\rho\neq \{0\}$, and $(\sigma,\rho)\neq (\{0,1,\ldots\},\{0,1,\ldots\})$.

-\begin{restatable}{theorem}{thmLBmaincounting} Let $(\sigma,\rho)$ denote a non-trivial pair of finite or cofinite sets.
-If there is an $\epsilon>0$ and an algorithm that counts in time $(c_{\sigma,\rho}-\epsilon)^\tw\cdot n^{\Oh(1)}$ the number of $(\sigma,\rho)$-sets in a given graph with a given tree decomposition of width $\tw$, then the Counting Strong-Exponential Time Hypothesis (\#SETH) fails. \end{restatable}
+\begin{theorem}[\cite{FockeMMNSSW23ii}] Let $(\sigma,\rho)$ denote a non-trivial pair of finite or cofinite sets.
+If there is an $\epsilon>0$ and an algorithm that counts in time $(c_{\sigma,\rho}-\epsilon)^\pw\cdot n^{\Oh(1)}$ the number of $(\sigma,\rho)$-sets in a given graph with a given path decomposition of width $\pw$, then the Counting Strong Exponential Time Hypothesis (\#SETH) fails. \end{theorem}

 The algorithm of \cref{thm:alg-main-intro} achieves its running time by considering roughly $(c_{\sigma,\rho})^\tw$ subproblems at each node of the tree decomposition.
-The lower bound of \cref{thm:lower-main-intro} can be interpreted as showing that at least that many subproblems really need to be considered by any algorithm that solves the counting problem.
+The lower bound of \cref{thm:lower-main-intro} can be interpreted as showing that at least that many subproblems really need to be considered by any algorithm that solves the counting problem, even when restricted to graphs of bounded pathwidth.
 Does this remain true for the decision version as well?
-For finite $\sigma$ and $\rho$ this is indeed the case and we obtain a matching lower bound.
+For finite $\sigma$ and $\rho$ this is indeed the case as shown in \cite{FockeMMNSSW23ii}.